Alfonso Macaya

-Alfonso Macaya Sanmartí (1878 – 1950) was a Spanish football executive and businessman.
+Alfonso Macaya Sanmartí (1878–1950) was a Spanish football executive and businessman.
 He is widely regarded as one of the most important figures in the amateur beginnings of football in Catalonia since he was the fundamental head behind the foundation of Hispania AC in 1900, and then serving the club as its honorary president, a position from which he played a pivotal role in the promotion and creation of the Copa Macaya, the first football championship played on the Iberian Peninsula, and the forerunner for the Catalan championship which began in 1903.
 He also chaired the Catalan Tennis Federation (1906–09) and even held the presidency of the Real Club de Tenis Barcelona from 1929 to 1935.

 Sporting career

 Hispania AC

 In October 1900, the 22-year-old Alfonso Macaya, a man from the Catalan high bourgeoisie and passionate about emerging sports practices, such as fencing or tennis and football, played a fundamental role in the foundation of Hispània Athletic Club, which was formed, among others, by a group of football players from Català FC, which included several of Català's founding members.
 Hispania AC, however, was not just a football club, but a Society that participated in other sports, such as athletics and tennis.
-Hispania's first president was José Ortiz, but the soul of the club was Macaya, who was thus named the honorary president of Hispania, and as soon as he started his term, he began to develop the idea of a football championship between different clubs: The Copa Macaya.
+Hispania's first president was Josep Ortiz, but the soul of the club was Macaya, who was thus named the honorary president of Hispania, and as soon as he started his term, he began to develop the idea of a football championship between different clubs: The Copa Macaya.